lfontanel/Roon-FLAC-restreamer/README.md

 ./setup.liq
 ```

 You should see a bunch of output.
-Using VLC, you can verify that http://localhost:8000/stream.flac is producing music FLAC-encoded at 16/44.1 .
+Using VLC, you can verify that http://localhost:8000/stream.flac is producing 16/44.1 FLAC-encoded music.

 #### 2. In Roon: